mediadrop/mediadrop/doc/install/apache-wsgi.rst

 or inside a VirtualHost include.

-Make sure that you replace all references to ``/path/to/mediacore_install/`` and ``/path/to/venv/`` with the correct paths for your own MediaCore CE source code and virtual environment.
+Make sure that you replace all references to ``/path/to/mediacore_install/`` and ``/path/to/venv/`` with the correct paths for your own MediaDrop source code and virtual environment.

 .. literalinclude:: ../../deployment-scripts/mod_wsgi/apache-config.sample